Creating an Optimal Financial Plan

 Some of the calculations and assumptions Snap uses to create an efficient financial plan include:

-• Withdrawals are automated using a tax-deferral strategy that has been shown through research to help minimize the chance that a client will outlive their money in the majority of client cases.
-The tax-deferral strategy prioritizes using non-registered and then TFSA withdrawals in addition to registered account minimums in order to reduce future taxes payable on investment returns and defer the taxes payable on registered withdrawals.
+• Withdrawals are automated using a tax-deferral strategy shown through research to help minimize the chance that a client will outlive their money in the majority of client cases.
+The tax-deferral strategy prioritizes using non-registered and then TFSA withdrawals in addition to registered account minimums to reduce future taxes payable on investment returns and defer the taxes payable on registered withdrawals.

 • Pension income splitting is turned on by default to help demonstrate the tax efficiencies available through this strategy.